 - Excellent fact-based videos about 60 different mammals

 - Watch a BBC Bitesize video about mammals

 - A documentary about mammals narrated by Sir David Attenborough which explains why mammals dominate the planet

-- See lots of mammal babies in this San Diego Zoo video
+- See lots of mammal babies on San Diego Zoo live cam

 - Photographs of UK mammals

 - Explore the huge diversity of mammals, from huge polar bears to tiny pygmy shrews, in the Mammals gallery at London's Natural History Museum

 - Useful facts about all kinds of mammals